Skip to Content

 8

-Once a decision is made, we guide you on next steps, such as moving to Australia, activating your visa, or transitioning from a provisional visa to PR later on.
+Once your visa is approved, we guide you through the next steps, including moving to Australia, activating your visa, and later transitioning from a provisional visa to permanent residency.

-- Multilingual support – Consultations available in English, German and Dutch, online or at one our office.
+• Multilingual support – Available in English, German and Dutch, online or at our office.

-- End-to-end support – From skills assessments and EOIs to visa submission and follow-up questions, we stay with you through the entire process.
+• End‑to‑end assistance – From skills assessments and EOIs to visa grant and follow‑up support.

 Frequently Asked Questions